oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

     including the products it was changed for.
 * The CVRF CSAF converter SHALL provide the JSON path where the warning occurred together with the warning.

-### Conformance Clause 6: CSAF content management system
+### Conformance Clause 6: CSAF Content Management System

 A CSAF content management system satisfies the "CSAF content management system" conformance profile if the content management system: